aurora-opensource/au/docs/howto/forward-declarations.md

 cannot be computed without the full machinery of the library, which can cost tens of milliseconds.
 This may not sound like much, but it's far too slow for a forward declaration file.

+??? note "How slow is \"too slow\"?"
+    Time measurements will of course vary based on the hardware and toolchain, but here are some numbers from one modern development machine.

+    We found that the cost to include `"au/fwd.hh"` was about 5 ms.  The vast majority of this was the cost of including `<cstdint>`.
+If your file already includes `<cstdint>` by some other pathway --- which is extremely common --- then there is no additional cost to include it a second time via `"au/fwd.hh"`.
+In this case, the remaining cost was about 1 ms.  This is the target that we aim for.

+    For calibration purposes, the cost of including `<vector>` on this same configuration was about 100 ms.  And the cost of including `"au/au.hh"` --- essentially, "the whole library" (without individual units) --- was around 500 ms.

 We resolve this with a "warrant and check" approach, explained in the next section.

 ### Compound units